floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 In a production environment, I would probably assign a real subdomain name, like "images.kitt.eh" or something along these lines.

-But rebuilding and restarting the containers should now present the very same image, but served from the nginx container.
+Rebuilding and restarting the containers should now present the very same image, but served from the nginx container.

 __Note__: At this point I noticed a flaw in the `Dockerfile` for the main application - Compilation was not done properly, so I had to reintroduce an env variable to [mark production compilation](https://github.com/floriank/kitteh-phoenix/commit/362cb0eae4553c418b4729822429a3d324959cc7).